 2011: Traded to Sky Blue FC in late 2010 … Made 13 appearances for Sky Blue FC in the 2011 WPS season … Played alongside Thorns FC midfielders Tobin Heath and Allie Long with Sky Blue FC … 2010: Was traded to the Atlanta Beat in Feb.
 2010, making 22 appearances (19 starts) for the club … Ranked second on the team in minutes played with 1,709 … Scored her first career goal in a 6-1 loss against FC Gold Pride on Aug.
 28, 2010 … 2009: Drafted in the third round (15th overall) by St. Louis Athletica in the 2008 WPS General Draft … Appeared in 19 matches (all starts) for St. Louis in 2009, finishing third on the team in minutes played with 1,637.

-Helped the University of Portland to an NCAA National Championship in 2005, recording a goal and two assists in a 4-0 win against UCLA in the title game … Played alongside Thorns FC forward Christine Sinclair with the Pilots … Assisted on one of Sinclair’s two goals in the championship game … Redshirted the 2004 college season in order to focus on the 2004 FIFA U-19 Women’s World Championship in Thailand with the U.S. Women’s U-19 National Team … Played for Portland from 2003-07, finishing her career with 19 goals and 34 assists (72 points) in 88 games.
+Helped the University of Portland to an NCAA National Championship in 2005, recording a goal and two assists in a 4-0 win against UCLA in the title game … Played alongside Thorns FC forward Christine Sinclair with the Pilots … Assisted on one of Sinclair’s two goals in the championship game … Redshirted the 2004 college season in order to focus on the 2004 FIFA U-19 Women’s World Championship in Thailand with the U.S. Women’s U-19 National Team … Played for Portland in 2003, 2005-07, finishing her career with 19 goals and 34 assists (72 points) in 88 games.

 Maiden name is Angie Woznuk … Brother, Joe, played soccer at UCLA for two seasons.